Switzerland is expensive. That's old news.

 Think about it...

-Which is exactly what this post is about to do for you.
+Which is exactly what this post is going to help you with.
 Are you ready to find out what they are?

 1.1 Go cookie-crazy at the Kambly factory store